-In 1941, the creation of the Grand Coulee Dam on the Columbia River led to another creation: that of Lake Roosevelt and its miles of shoreline and more miles of open water.
-Lake Roosevelt, located in the state of Washingtion, is a long, narrow lake, stretching 150 miles toward Canada, but rarely wider than a mile.
-In a sense, navigating between its shores resembles navigating a vast, leisurely river.
+In 1941, the creation of the Grand Coulee Dam on the Columbia River also created Lake Roosevelt and its many miles of shoreline and even more miles of open water.
+Lake Roosevelt, located in the state of Washingtion, is a long, narrow lake that stretches 150 miles toward Canada, but rarely spans wider than a mile.
+For that reason, navigating between its shores at times can resemble navigating a vast, leisurely river.

 Hundreds of species of birds and animals live in the lake.
 Keep an eye out for moose in particular along the banks, and Walleye are plentiful if you're looking to fish off the back of your houseboat.
 With as wild, lush and extensive as Lake Roosevelt is, every boating experience will be different.